jhu-ip/cs220-summer22/assign/final.md

 The following are situations that should result in an exception being thrown and handled:

+* invalid plot directives in plot input file, such as wrong number of arguments to a directive, or invalid arguments to a directive, for example
+  * invalid plot bound (e.g., *xmin* is not less than *xmax*)
+  * invalid image dimensions (e.g., *width* is not positive)
 * the wrong number of arguments are passed to a function (e.g., `sin` with more than 1 argument)
 * error parsing prefix expression